 - A study looked at rats fed a diet of GMO corn or non-GMO corn with minuscule Roundup™ residue.
 Both male and female rats developed cancerous tumors.

 - A study published in Environmental Health Perspectives was able to show that human placental cells were damaged within 18 hours of exposure to Roundup™, even at commercially acceptable levels.

-The lymph is carried to the nodes through afferent or incoming vessels and passes through the lymph nodes, where it is filtered, and waste products are captured.
+The lymph is carried to the nodes through afferent or incoming vessels and passes through the lymph nodes, filtered, and waste products are captured.
 The filtered lymph is taken out of the lymph nodes through efferent (outgoing vessels) and taken to the subclavian vein.What Is Non-Hodgkin's Lymphoma?

 Lymphoma is cancer originating in the lymphatic system.
 There are different forms of lymphoma.
 The major division is between Hodgkin’s and non-Hodgkin’s lymphoma.
 They are treated differently and are differentiated by the way they look when examined under the microscope.
 Hodgkin’s lymphoma has Reed-Sternberg cells, and non-Hodgkin’s lymphoma does not.

 Non-Hodgkin’s lymphoma is cancer that begins with the overgrowth of a specific type of white blood cell called a lymphocyte.
 It occurs when the lymphocytes start to grow erratically, without control.